AryehSilver1/SNAQ/README.md

 Analyzing the local microenvironment around tumor cells can provide crucial insights into the interactions between tumor and immune cells.
 This document provides a framework to quantify these interactions by analyzing the distances between cell types within specified radii and visualizing these relationships.

 ### Methods
-1. **Image Acquisition**: Fluorescent images are acquired using a specific microscope and processed with Zeiss ZEN software.
+1. **Image Acquisition**: Fluorescent images are acquired using a fluorescent microscope.
 2. **Data Classification in QuPath**: Cells are detected and classified into types based on their staining markers.
 Data is exported as CSV files for each image.
+Refer to the paper for specifics on how to process images using QuPath.
-3. **R Analysis**: The R script processes each image data individually to analyze the neighborhood relationships between cells using distances calculated from their coordinates.
+3. **R Analysis**: The R script processes image data in bulk to analyze the neighborhood relationships between cells using distances calculated from their coordinates.

+## README For "Data Analysis.Rmd"

 ### Setup
 1. **Install R and RStudio**: Ensure you have R and RStudio installed on your system.
 You can download them from [CRAN](https://cran.r-project.org) and [RStudio's website](https://rstudio.com/products/rstudio/download/), respectively.